al3jandr0/journalscript/manpage.md

 ## write [journal]

-Creates and opens a new journal entry for the current date (YYY-mm-dd).
-If such entry exists already, it opens the existing entry.
-For new files, it creates a new file using a template.
-To open a journal entry the command makes use of an open hook, and if none exists then it uses the configured editor.
-After the user closes such editor, then journalscript invokes a backup hook if any exists.
-The default journal is called 'life', and when no journal directory exist, it prompts the user to create a new one.
-Write is the default command, so when journalscript is invoked without a command, journalscript runs the write command without arguments.
+Writes a new entry to the journal.
+If no journal is provided, it writes to the default journal.
+Journals are stored as directories and each journal entry is a file in the journal directory.
+Each journal entry corresponds to a day, and their name is formated: YYYY-mm-dd.

+The command creates new files if they don't exists, and it copies a template into them if template is configured.
+Then it executes an open hook in order edit the the new journal entry (or an existing one).
+If no open hook exists, it defaults to use the launching the configured editor.
+Once the user closes the editor, journalscript invokes a backup hook if any exists.

 **TEMPLATES**